CodeWithJazmine/DirectX11-Level-Renderer/README.md

 # DirectX11 Level Renderer

 A custom 3D level renderer built using DirectX11, capable of important and rendering complex game levels created in Blender.
-This started as an assignment intended to enhance graphics API skills.
+This started as an assignment intended to enhance graphics API skills and is actively under development to expand on its features.

 ## Table of Contents

 - [DirectX11 Level Renderer](#directx11-level-renderer)